mozilla/experimenter-docs/docs/getting-started/intro.md

 If the experiment was run with Nimbus, check out the [directory of live and completed experiments](https://experimenter.services.mozilla.com/nimbus/).
 Normandy experiments can be found [here](https://experimenter.services.mozilla.com/).

-If the experiment is not yet live, you will probably be able to find a relevant Jira ticket on this [Data Sceence Experimentation Collaboration Board](https://mozilla-hub.atlassian.net/jira/software/c/projects/DS/boards/258)
+If the experiment is not yet live, you will probably be able to find a relevant Jira ticket on this [Data Science Experimentation Collaboration Board](https://mozilla-hub.atlassian.net/jira/software/c/projects/DS/boards/258)

 ## About these docs